hardikp/hardikp.github.io/books.md

 \* indicates book recommendation.

+## 2024

+1. *Same as Ever: Timeless Lessons on Risk, Opportunity and Living a Good Life by Morgan Housel

 ## 2023

 1. How Big Things Get Done: Lessons from the World's Top Project Manager by Bent Flyvbjerg and Dan Gardner